SDG 11 Data Pathfinder

 GIS-ready: NASA also provides land surface reflectance data from MODIS and HLS through land-based geospatial services.

 Synthetic Aperture Radar

 Synthetic Aperture Radar (SAR) imagery provides a unique perspective for monitoring urbanization.
 SAR instruments are able to penetrate cloud cover and pollution and work in both day and night conditions.
 In addition, SAR, operating in the microwave portion of the electromagnetic spectrum, captures different target characteristics than optical sensors and provides unique information that complements standard optical remote sensing methods.
-For information on SAR, check out the What is SAR?
+For more detailed information about SAR, please see the What is SAR?
 Earthdata Backgrounder.
 SAR data in NASA's Earth Observing System Data and Information System (EOSDIS) collection are archived at and distributed by NASA's Alaska Satellite Facility DAAC (ASF).

 Sentinel-1A and Sentinel-1B SAR data from Earthdata Search

 Note: Sentinel-1 operates at C-band and data are available in single or dual polarization.
 Another option for SAR data is the inclusion of phase information.
 Level 1 data are produced as single look complex (SLC), in which the phase information is preserved, or as ground-range detected (GRD), in which the phase information is lost.
 GRD data can be visualized and are appropriate for change detection, for example.

 Vertex allows for the search, preview, and download of SAR data acquired from a variety of space and airborne platforms, including Sentinel-1.
 Vertex also includes on-demand SAR processing services that allow data identified using the Vertex search tools to be processed automatically.
 This provides analysis-ready products without requiring a lot of knowledge of SAR processing or personal computing resources.